2bt/fakesid/docs/reference.md

 This will enter the song name in the song name input field.
 Now press **LOAD**.
 Press **SAVE** to save the current song under the name in the input field.
+An existing song file of that name will be overwritten.
+Change the file name before saving to create a new file.
 Press **DELETE** to delete the selected song.
 Press **RESET** to reset the current song.